roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Hardly.
 Nothing could get me over here faster than knowing you're waiting, dressed like this."

  She gave me a quirky little smile.
 "You know, I would have called bullshit normally, but I'm changing my ways.
 I'm going to try to trust you more, and believe it when you say nice things, no matter how improbable."
-Report_Story #3